Chart Color Schemes

 The level of residential development activity in Millner is very low in comparison to the average area assessed nationally by AreaSearch

 According to AreaSearch's latest quarterly estimate, Millner is projected to add 322 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development